 - Magnesium | 12 mg (3% DV)

 - Potassium | 170 g (5 % DV)

 - Calcium | 40 mg (4 % DV)

 When shopping for cabbage you should always choose heads of cabbage that are dense and firm, with leaves that are crisp and free of any blemishes, cracks, or signs of decay.
 Look for compact heads that are heavy for their size.
 Whether red or green, the leaves should be crisp and deeply colored.
 Check the stem to make sure it has no cracks around its base.
 Avoid discolored heads with wilted outer leaves.

 HOW TO STORE

-If you don’t have immediate plans for your cabbage the stored in a perforated plastic bag in the crisper drawer of the refrigerator for about a week to two weeks.
-Store partial heads wrapped tightly with plastic wrap in the fridge and use within a couple of days.
+If you don’t have immediate plans for your cabbage stored it in a perforated plastic bag in the crisper drawer of the refrigerator for about a week to two weeks.
+Store partial heads wrapped tightly with plastic wrap in the fridge and use them within a couple of days.

 HOW TO PREPARE

 Wash your cabbage thoroughly in clear, cool water.
 Remove and discard any wilted or fibrous outer leaves and wash under cold running water.
 If cutting cabbage into wedges, do not remove the core so the leaves remain intact.
 Otherwise, remove and discard the white inner core.

 To shred cabbage for coleslaw or salads, place washed and cored cabbage half cut-side down on a board and slice crosswise to form thin strips.
 Or shred on the largest holes of a grater or in a food processor.
 One pound yields 4 to 4-1/2 cups of shredded or sliced cabbage.